 Sales Lead Volume & Sales Intelligence

-Before discussing how to generate the necessary quantity of leads and secure their quality, I’d like to provide a short insight into the volume.
+Before discussing how to generate the necessary quantity of leads and secure their quality, I’d like to provide a little insight into the volume.

 Sales lead volume is the number of data entries about a single lead [necessary for a successful outreach].